frontrangegeo/frontrangegeo.github.io/DeepTrace/index.md

 We have also released results using Phoenix and DeepTrace to process a survey in partnership with Schlumberger.
 [Download the presentation here (27MB)](https://frontrangegeosciences.com/Phoenix/FRG_Phoenix_DeepTrace.pptx).

-We partnered with [Lenovo](https://www.lenovo.com) at SEG 2019 to demonstrate how GPU compute accelerates neural netoworks like DeepTrace.
+We partnered with [Lenovo](https://www.lenovo.com) at SEG 2019 to demonstrate how GPU compute accelerates neural networks like DeepTrace.
 You can find our presentation here:

 <a href="https://frontrangegeosciences.com/DeepTrace/DeepTracePresentation.pdf"><img src="lenovo.png"/></a>